Freedom of Speech

 Freedom of Speech Complaints

-• The Freedom of Speech Code of Practice explains the University’s procedures for dealing with appeals and complaints about freedom of speech and academic freedom, including appeals relating to external speaker events.
+• The Freedom of Speech Code of Practice explains the University’s procedures for dealing with appeals and complaints about freedom of speech and academic freedom, including appeals relating to events involving external speakers and public events.

-• Please note that the free speech complaints scheme to be operated by the Office for Students is currently paused while the government reviews the legislation.
+• Please note that the free speech complaints scheme to be operated by the Office for Students has not yet been implemented by the government.

 Further Information